Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 ## Create a Package

 Packages are like folders on your computer.
 They allow you to keep similar classes together which is very important for larger projects.
 Packages are also used to distinguish classes with the same name.
-For example, if you want to refference a class from Spigot, which has the same name as a class from another project, you can let Intellij (and Java) know which one you want to use, by telling it the correct package name.
+For example, if you want to reference a class from Spigot, which has the same name as a class from another project, you can let Intellij (and Java) know which one you want to use, by telling it the correct package name.
 For this reason, all code you write should be inside of packages.

 When naming packages, packages should be
 1. All lower case
-2. Underscores should be used to seperate words
+2. Underscores should be used to separate words
 3. If you own a domain (I own fireflower.online), you should name your package your domain reversed.
 My packages all start with online.fireflower

 <br>